Iron City, Tennessee

-Iron City is a former city and unincorporated community in Lawrence and Wayne counties, Tennessee.
-The population was 167 at the 2010 census.
+Iron City is a census-designated place and former city in Lawrence and Wayne Counties, Tennessee.

-Iron City was incorporated as a city from 1887 to 1901, and again from 1962 until 2010, its residents voting to disincorporate in the latter year.
+Iron City was incorporated as a city from 1887 to 1901, and again from 1962 until 2010, its residents voting to disincorporate in the last year.

-The United States Census bureau treated the community as a Census-designated place for both the 2010 and 2020 census.
+The United States Census treated the community as a census-designated place for both the 2010 and 2020 censuses.
 It had a population of 328 in 2010 and 274 in 2020.

 History

 Iron City gets its name from an iron foundry that operated in its vicinity in the late 19th century.
 While iron ore was mined in southwestern Lawrence County as early as the 1830s, the industry really began to thrive in 1886, when a branch railroad line to the area was completed.
 Iron City incorporated the following year.
-At its height, Iron City supported a population of about 1,000, and included two hotels and two banks.
+At its height, Iron City supported a population of about 1000 and included two hotels and two banks.

 Geography

 Iron City is situated in the Shoal Creek Valley, north of the Tennessee-Alabama state line.
 Iron City is surrounded by rugged hills on the north, south, and west, and by the creek on the east.

 State Route 227 passes east-to-west through Iron City, connecting it to St. Joseph across the hills to the east and State Route 13 south of Collinwood to the west.
 State Route 242, which intersects SR 227 in Iron City, connects the community with Westpoint and Lawrenceburg to the northeast.
 Poplar Street/Pruitton Road connects Iron City with Lauderdale County, Alabama, to the south, becoming County Road 61 at the state line.

 According to the United States Census Bureau, the CDP has a total area of 0.9 square miles (2.4 km2), all land.